ceph/teuthology/docs/COMPONENTS.rst

 is created (or whenever the status of a job is changed, e.g. from queued to started), information about the job is recorded in ``paddles``'s internal database.
 Depending on the priority of the job, the scheduler eventually determines when a job can get executed.
-At this point, the master communicates with ``teuthology-dispatcher``, checks the lock status of the requested machines by querying ``paddles``, acquires locks of the nodes if they are available, and invokes ``teuthology-dispatcher`` in ``supervisor`` mode. ``supervisor`` reimages the target machines and invokes
+At this point, ``teuthology-dispatcher`` checks the lock status of the requested machines by querying ``paddles``, acquires locks of the nodes if they are available, and invokes ``teuthology-dispatcher`` in ``supervisor`` mode. ``supervisor`` reimages the target machines and invokes